andifalk/microservices-auth-authz-spring-security/lab1/README.md

 ### Step 3: Custom JWT authorities mapper

+In this step we would like to add a custom mapping for authorizations, so we can get rid of the automatic _SCOPE_xx_ authorities back again to
+ROLE_xx authorities.
-To achieve this simply add the following new bean to our web security configuration class:
+To achieve this, simply add the following new bean to our web security configuration class:

 ```
 package com.example.todo.config;